-- part 1 (chapters 2-5) is a code of practice for local authorities on the exercise of their functions in relation to market stability reports.
-It sets out the approach that local authorities must take, in collaboration with Local Health Boards and other RPB partners, to prepare and publish a market stability report for their RPB area part 2 (chapter 6) is statutory guidance for local authorities and Local Health Boards on partnership working through the RPBs to prepare and publish market stability reports them and W author and su Partne partne The po Regio publis North Collal Cadwa Wales Population Needs Assessment 2022 - The Social Services /ell-being (Wales) Act 2014 introduced a new duty on local rities and health boards to develop a joint assessment for the care upport needs of regional populations.
-It also established Regional ership Boards (RPB) to manage and monitor services to ensure ership working for the delivery of effective services. opulation needs assessment is produced by the North Wales nal Partnership Board.
-The first population needs assessment was hed in 2017 and has been used as a foundation for the 2022 report.
-Wales Social Care and Wellbeing Services Improvement borative - includes the six local authorities in North Wales, Betsi aladr University Health Board and other partners.
-The aim is to we services, make the most of the resources available, reduce - ve services, make the most of the resources available, reduce duplic ation and make services more consistent across North Wales.
-Preve Help p entative services - These services: brevent or delay the development of people's needs which require and support; Reduce the needs for care and support for those who have these needs; Promote the upbringing of children by their families, when it is consistent with the wellbeing of the child; Prevent people from suffering abuse or neglect; Enable people to live as independently as possible; Reduce the need for, Deci- Care of supervision orders under the Children Act 1989 Criminal proceedings against children Proceedings with may lead to children being placed into local authority care.
-Care of supervision orders under the Children Act 1989 Criminal proceedings against children Proceedings with may lead to children being placed into local authority care.
-Care of supervision orders under the Children Act 1989 Criminal proceedings against children Proceedings with may lead to children being placed into local authority care.
-Care of supervision orders under the Children Act 1989 Criminal proceedings against children Proceedings with may lead to children being placed into local authority care.
-Care of supervision orders under the Children Act 1989 Criminal proceedings against children Proceedings with may lead to children being placed into local authority care. part of Care of supervision orders under the Children Act 1989 Criminal proceedings against children Proceedings with may lead to children being placed into local authority care.
+- Part 1 (chapters 2-5) is a code of practice for local authorities on the exercise of their functions in relation to market stability reports.
+It sets out the approach that local authorities must take, in collaboration with Local Health Boards and other RPB partners, to prepare and publish a market stability report for their RPB area - Part 2 (chapter 6) is statutory guidance for local authorities and Local Health Boards on partnership working through the RPBs to prepare and publish market stability reports

+Co-production - a way of working, whereby everybody works together on an equal basis to create a service or come to a decision which works for them all.

+North Wales Population Needs Assessment 2022 - The Social Services and Well-being (Wales) Act 2014 introduced a new duty on local authorities and health boards to develop a joint assessment for the care and support needs of regional populations.
+It also established Regional Partnership Boards (RPB) to manage and monitor services to ensure partnership working for the delivery of effective services.
+The population needs assessment is produced by the North Wales Regional Partnership Board.
+The first population needs assessment was published in 2017 and has been used as a foundation for the 2022 report.

+North Wales Social Care and Wellbeing Services Improvement Collaborative - includes the six local authorities in North Wales, Betsi Cadwaladr University Health Board and other partners.
+The aim is to improve services, make the most of the resources available, reduce duplication and make services more consistent across North Wales.

+Preventative services - These services:

+Help prevent or delay the development of people's needs which require care and support;

+- Reduce the needs for care and support for those who have these needs; - Promote the upbringing of children by their families, when it is consistent with the wellbeing of the child; - Prevent people from suffering abuse or neglect; - Enable people to live as independently as possible; - Reduce the need for, - Care of supervision orders under the Children Act 1989 - Criminal proceedings against children - Proceedings with may lead to children being placed into local authority care.

+Regional Partnership Board (RPB) - RPBs have been established as part of the Social Services and Well Being Act to:

+- Improve the well-being of the population - Improve how health and care services are delivered.

+All Regional Partnership Boards must:

+- Produce a regional population assessments and produce a regional area plan - Provide a regional annual report

-• demonstrate citizen engagement and co-production
+Demonstrate citizen engagement and co-production